-Buddhism is a vibrant, living tradition, passed unbroken, from generation to generation between teacher and student.
-The essence of Buddhism is not found in books.
+Buddhism is a vibrant, living tradition, passed unbroken from generation to generation between teacher and student.
+Because Buddhism is a living experience, the essence of Buddhism is cannot found in books.

 The teachings of the Buddha (called Dharma) quickly spread and he gathered a spiritual community (called a Sangha).
 Buddhism was transmitted from its home country throughout Asia, to countries which include Burma, Thailand and Sri-Lanka.
 Eastwards it spread into Japan and Korea.
 Northwards Buddhism moved into the high Himalayan kingdoms including Bhutan, China and Tibet.